 The Falstaff features a rich plaid cotton lining, with two huge inside pockets, a soft Ultrasuede faced collar, and an oversized cargo pocket behind the back vent reflective flap.

-In hot weather it wears more comfortable than the British jackets because of its generous dual slider zippered underarm and back vents.
+In hot weather it wears more comfortably than the British jackets because of its generous dual slider zippered underarm and back vents.
 And the standard Aerostich TF3 impact armor provides crash performance far beyond what the 'olde-blighty' gear offered.
 Cleans with a damp sponge.

 The abrasion resistance of waxed cotton (when compared to the Darien's 500 Denier Cordura) is better than you'd think.
 Black, Brown, Green, or Orange.
 36–54.

 Other ReviewsCycle World Review, 1/2011 (PDF)

 Hassle Free Sizing Exchange